manvirag/tech_learning_tinkering/golang/hld/problems/distributed_message_queue/readme.md

 ### Follow up:

-1. Detail about zoo-keeper. is it database or what ?
+1. Detail about zoo-keeper ( distributed coordination service ). is it database or what ?